-We have planned and consulted with the industry on a targeted share issue and buy-back for sometime, with the intent of trying to improve alignment of current producers and shareholders.
-We will proceed with the planned share issue that targets under-shared (under one share per tray of production) and unshared growers, and the planned buy-back from over-shared shareholders and dry (ex-grower) shareholders.
+We have planned and consulted with the industry on a targeted share offer and buy-back for sometime, with the intent of trying to improve alignment of current producers and shareholders.
+We will proceed with the planned share offer that targets under-shared (under one share per tray of historical production) and unshared growers, and the planned buy-back from overaligned shareholders and dry (ex-grower) shareholders.

-Over-shared shareholders for the purposes of the buy-back will be shareholders that hold more than one share per tray of production plus a margin which satisfies the tax tests for reduction of shareholding interests on a tax free basis.
+Over-aligned shareholders for the purposes of the buy-back will be shareholders that hold more than one share per tray of historical production plus a margin which satisfies the tax tests for reduction of shareholding interests on a tax free basis (subject to individual circumstances).

-The share issue and buy-back will be at the same price.
-This price will be determined by Zespri’s Board on the basis of an independent valuation.
+The share offer and buy-back will be at the same price, and the issuer and offeror of the shares is Zespri Group Limited.
+This price was determined by Zespri’s Board on the basis of an independent valuation.
 As Zespri will be paying out a dividend shortly before the offer documents are issued, the price offered will be ex-dividend.

 Growers entitled to participate should regularly check this website page for updated information and relevant forms.

 The Product Disclosure Statement (PDS) for the share offer has been lodged with the Registrar of Financial Service Providers.
 A link to the PDS is set out below.
 You are also encouraged to read the Disclose Register which contains further material information and is available here.
 (Click 'Search Offers' and enter this number: OFR12458).
 For the buy-back, there will be a buy-back disclosure document and application form issued.
 The issuer and the offeror of the new shares and treasury shares is Zespri Group Limited.

 Buy-Back Disclosure Document